Nasrollah Kasraian: Photography career

-Kasraian travels around Iran taking pictures of all ethnic groups and publishes them in photobooks often dedicated to specific ethnicities.
 He recounts having used more than 28 cars during the years due to his extensive trips to remote areas of the country.
 The pictures are typically supplemented by detailed texts about everyday life, culture and history of the ethnic group, often written by Kasraian's wife Ziba Arshi, whose view as an anthropologist has had a strong impact on his work.
 Kasraian's aim is to depict the entire ethnological diversity of Iran, an endeavor generally applauded by Iranian population but not uncontroversial amongst more conservative elements of Iranian society.

 Kasraian cites the publication of his photobook L'iran rurale by the renowned French publisher Doublepage as a turning point in his career.

-A further milestone was the publication of The nomadic people of Iran by Richard Tapper and Jon Thompson with hundreds of photos by Kasraian, whose work has stimulated some of the essays on the tribal peoples of Iran by a dozen anthropologists in the book.
+A further milestone is the publication of The Nomadic Peoples of Iran, edited by Richard Tapper and Jon Thompson and illustrated with hundreds of photographs by Kasraian.
+The book combines scholarly essays on tribal peoples with extensive visual documentation, and Kasraian’s work is featured throughout to complement the anthropological accounts.